ZSaberLv0/ZFFramework/README.md

     * for how powerful ZFFramework is, you may refer to [Feature page](https://zfframework.github.io/doc/_doc_tag__feature.html)
     * automatic lua binding, no extra bind code or config are necessary
-    * automatic UI serialization
+    * automatic serialization
-    * stateful property animation
-    * enhanced global event observer
+    * enhanced global event observer and event filter

 * fully modularization, "core + protocol + dynamic implementation" design